isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 <li>Providers who offer or intend to offer both LCS are required to submit separate licence applications and obtain a licence for each LCS.</li>

-<li>With effect from the commencement of the licensing framework on 11 April 2022, all providers who are engaged in the business of providing LCS, have until 11 October 2022 to apply for a licence.
-Providers who have submitted their licence application to CSRO between 11 April 2022 and 11 October 2022, may continue to engage in the business until a decision is made on their licence application.
-Any providers providing the LCS after 11 October 2022, without having lodged an application for a licence, will be deemed to be operating illegally.
-In the event that the application for a licence is refused, the provider would not be allowed to engage or continue to engage in the business of providing the LCS.</li></ol>
+<li>With effect from the launch of licensing framework on 11 April 2022, all providers who are engaged in the business of providing LCS, have until 11 October 2022 to apply for a licence.
+Providers who have submitted their licence application to CSRO between 11 April 2022 and 11 October 2022, may continue to engage in the business of providing LCS until a decision is made on their licence application.
+In the event that the application for a licence is refused, the provider would not be allowed to engage or continue to engage in the business of providing the LCS.
+Any providers providing the LCS after 11 October 2022, without having lodged an application for a licence for the LCS they engage in, will be deemed to be operating illegally.</li></ol>

 ### Submit Application